graph-part/graph-part/README.md

 ## FAQ
 WIP
 - **Can I see the process of the tool ?**
-Progress bars are tedious to implement when calling external programs, as we are doing it with `needleall`.
-As an alternative, when running Graph-Part in parallel mode, the progress can be inspected via `htop` and other utilies.
+Progress bars are tedious to implement when calling external programs in a parallel setup, as we are doing it with `needleall`.
+As an alternative, while running Graph-Part, the progress can be inspected via `htop` and other utilies.
 The active `needleall` processes indicate which chunks are being processed at the moment.
 Chunks are processed starting from 0 up to `chunks`.

 - **How should I pick `chunks` ?**
 `chunks` should be picked so that all `threads` are utilized.
 Each chunk is aligned to each other chunk, so `threads` <= `chunks`*`chunks` results in full utilization.